benjduff/personal-notes-api/README.md

-# Blog Template - API
+# Personal note taker - API
-A RESTful API created to provide a backend service to [Blog Template - Frontend](https://github.com/benjduff/blog-template-frontend).
+A RESTful API created to provide a backend service to [Personal note taker - Frontend](https://github.com/benjduff/personal-notes-frontend).
 This API can be used to GET, POST or DELETE data relating to Users, Blog Posts and User Sessions/Authentication.

 ### Usage
 This API uses [mongoose](https://www.npmjs.com/package/mongoose) to create non relational model schemas for use with [MongoDb](https://www.mongodb.com/).
-To update the db path and JsonWebToken secret key navigate to **config/database.js**.
+To update the db path and JsonWebToken secret key navigate to ```config/database.js```.

 ##### Structure
 To maintain organisation and avoid confusion, files are organised using a 'Model/Controller/Route' structure.